devicehive/devicehive-arduino/DeviceHive/examples/Example1/README.md

 `ls /dev/tty*`).
 These settings can be found in the very end of the file.

-After you save the file and run it, the gatway code will request Arduino for it’s initialization parameters and pass them to DeviceHive cloud.
+After you save the file and run it, the gatway code will request Arduino for it's initialization parameters and pass them to DeviceHive cloud.
 After that you will be able to send command and get notifications to/from your Arduino.
-In this example, the commands are "set" – which will set the state of on-board LED connected to pin 13 to on/off (1/0) and "blink" which will accept a structure which consists of on/off/count fields to set on/off period in milliseconds and count (for example: `{"on":500, "off":1000, "count":5}`).
+In this example, the commands are "set" - which will set the state of on-board LED connected to pin 13 to on/off (1/0) and "blink" which will accept a structure which consists of on/off/count fields to set on/off period in milliseconds and count (for example: `{"on":500, "off":1000, "count":5}`).